truenas/documentation/content/TrueCommand/API/deprecated/data_curve_fit.md

 * Required Arguments:
    * "x-data" (JsonArray of numbers) : X-axis coordinate points for real data (must be same length as "y-data" list).
    * "y-data" (JsonArray of numbers) : Y-axis coordinate points for real data (must be same length as "x-data" list).
-* Optional Arguments (unless specifically listed, only one of these options may be provided at any time):
+* Optional Arguments (unless specifically listed, only one of these options may be provided at any time.):
-   * "find-y-for-x" (JsonArray of numbers) : Array of X values in which to report points for the fitted-curve.
-(Will calculate associated Y values for each point)
+   * "find-y-for-x" (JsonArray of numbers) : Array of X values in which to report points for the fitted-curve (Will calculate associated Y values for each point).
       * Default Value: Will automatically return curve points using the same "x-data" coordinate points, but Y values are adjusted to fit the curve.
-   * "find-x-for-y" (JsonArray of numbers) : Array of Y values in which to report points for the fitted-curve.
-(Will calculate associated X values for each point)
+   * "find-x-for-y" (JsonArray of numbers) : Array of Y values in which to report points for the fitted-curve (Will calculate associated X values for each point).
-      * Default Value: This will replace the "find-y-for-x" default value
+      * Default Value: This will replace the "find-y-for-x" default value.
    * "extrapolate-y-for-x" (number) : Extra X coordinate point with which to calculate Y (can be used in conjunction with the "find-x-for-y" optional input).
    * "extrapolate-x-for-y" (number) : Extra Y coordinate point with which to calculate X (can be used in conjunction with the "find-y-for-x" optional input).